PaperPrototype/Intro-Coding-and-Computers/README.md

 THIS COURSE IS STILL A WORK IN PROGRESS.
 I will remove this message once it is finished.
 Feel free to add to the tutorials.

-Currently only week 0 and week 1 are done.
+Currently only week part 0 to part 3 are done.

 # Quick links (Layout)